huyanhvn/lenovo-remote-console/README.md

 - Connect to Lenovo XCC remote consoles
 - Web-based KVM viewer using Lenovo's RPViewer SDK
 - Support for multiple simultaneous console sessions
-- Automatic certificate handling
-- Firefox and Chrome browser support with optimized settings
+- Firefox and Chrome browser support
 - Programmatic API for integration into other Go applications

 ## Installation